dotCMS/dotcms-php-sdk/examples/dotcms-laravel/README.md

 3. The page data is passed to the Blade templates for rendering.
 4. DotCMS-specific helper functions assist with rendering containers and content.
 5. Content-type specific templates render each content type appropriately.
+6. The `createUVESubscription` is to subscribe to the pages changes that the user performs inside the UVE.

 ```mermaid
 sequenceDiagram